Vooban

 Highlights from Recent Projects

-Vooban was hired by a fintech consulting firm to develop a loan administration and credit platform for a major Canadian bank.
-The platform was designed to deliver life insurance, extended warranties, and replacement insurance products to the bank's customers based on their credit information.
-The project, which was completed under budget, required a team of 15-20 Vooban professionals, including a dedicated project manager.
-The platform was built to be compatible with Apple and Microsoft products and accessible on various devices.
+Vooban partnered with a fintech consulting firm to create a loan administration and credit platform for a major Canadian bank.
+The platform was designed to deliver life insurance, extended warranties, and replacement insurance products and loans to the bank's customers based on their credit information.
+The project, which ran from March 2017 to February 2018, was completed under the budgeted $2 million at $1.8 million.
+The team of 15-20 people from Vooban developed the platform to be used on a variety of devices and to be compatible with both Apple and Microsoft products.